Nicolas Bouliane

 Tech

-Prepare for the possibility of losing your phone.
-If it means losing access to your bank and a bunch of critical websites, fix that.
+Prepare to lose your phone.
+If it means losing access to your bank and a bunch of critical websites, prepare workarounds.

 Keep your two-factor authentication keys in a second place.
 Aegis lets you backup your 2FA keys to the cloud.
 Keepass too.
 You can also keep a printed copy somewhere.